MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-hack-exposes-controversial-conduct-within-mod-team.md

 This also led to information about Viprin exposed in 2023 to be brought back up.
 In specific, Viprin was exposed for dating someone nearly [five years younger than him](/posts/geometry-dash-elder-moderator-viprin-exposed-for-a-lot-of-things-actually/).

-# Systemic Flaws in the Mod Team
+# Response From Former Moderators

 This situation has prompted some former Geometry Dash Moderators to come out and criticize the Mod Team.